WhatMeWorry/Delivery/misc_notes/GitNotes.md

+Requirements:

-Requirement: Git needs to be installed on you machine.
+Git needs to be installed on you machine.
 If not, go to https://git-scm.com/download

+Visual Studio Code needs to be installed.
+If not, go to https://code.visualstudio.com/download

 ================== Git(ting) an existing GitHub Repo ==============================